 This table arrangement is all about space saving, and might give students a nature view if they are by a window!
 By pushing the table against the wall, the middle of the room is left with more space.
 And, if is a small enough class, the table could even be flush against the wall to create even more space.

 Hopefully these suggestions and photos help you create the classroom of your dreams!
 If you have now figured out your desk/table arrangement, it might be time for classroom decor!
-Did you know Lucky Little Learners has a brand new Classroom Setup Packs that have everything you need to get your room first day ready?
+Did you know Lucky Little Learners has a Classroom Setup Packs that have everything you need to get your room ready and welcomig?
 Click below to start downloading ALL THE THINGS!

 1. Private